-- 6. Ensure jib is stowed correctly (Figure 4-3): - Removal of right side attachment pins (6), without proper installation of stow pin (1) and Jib swing pin (5), may allow jib to fall off. - b.
-Extending boom with the jib stowed and failure to remove right side attachment pins (6), will damage crane upon extension. - 7.
-Only swing jib into working or stowed position when boom is horizontal, stow pins (1, Figure 4-3) and jib swing pin (5) are removed and right side attachment pins (6) are in place.
-The jib could swing uncontrollably if boom is not horizontal. - 8.
-Tag line must be used in these procedures to control the movement of the jib. - 9.
-Crane shall be fully set up according to proper set-up procedures outlined previously when stowing or unstowing jib. - 10.
-Operate boom and turn functions very slowly and carefully when using jib since extension can increase boom length by 50%. - 11.
-Area where jib swings around must be clear of obstructions, personnel and power lines when stowing and unstowing jib.

-- 12. Use safety glasses when installing pins with hammer. - 13.
-Do not extend/retract boom unless boom is horizontal when stow pin (1, Figure 4-3) and jib swing pin (5) are removed during stowing or unstowing procedures. - 14.
-Always put spring clips in pins to ensure that they will stay in place. - 15.
+- 6. Ensure jib is stowed correctly (Figure 4-3): - a.
+Removal of right side attachment pins (6), without proper installation of stow pin (1) and jib swing pin (5), may allow jib to fall off. - b.
+Extending boom with jib stowed and failure to remove right side attachment pins (6), will damage unit upon extension. - 7.
+Only swing jib into working or stowed position when boom is horizontal, stow pin (1, Figure 4-3) and jib swing pin (5) are removed and right side attachment pins (6) are in place.
+Jib could swing uncontrollably if boom is not horizontal. - 8.
+Crane shall be fully set up according to proper set-up procedures outlined previously when stowing or unstowing jib. - 9.
+Operate boom and turn functions very slowly and carefully when using jib since extension can increase boom length by 50%. - 10.
+The area where jib swings around must be clear of obstructions, personnel and power lines when stowing and unstowing jib. - 11.
+Use safety glasses when installing pins with hammer. - 12.
+Do not extend/retract boom unless boom is horizontal when stow pin (1, Figure 4-3) and jib swing pin (5) are removed during stowing or unstowing procedures. - 13.
+Always put spring clips in pins to ensure that they will stay in place. - 14.
 When the jib is stowed, the boom can not be fully retracted if a boom tip attachment option is installed.